Anirudh11V/Learning_Management_System/lms/README.md

 	users: Handles the custom user model and authentication and profile.
 	enrollment: Manage course enrollment and tracks lesson completion.
-	quiz: Contains models of quizzes, questions and answers. core & discussion: placeholder app for future development.
+	quiz: Contains models of quizzes, questions and answers.
+	discussion: In course, handles conversation of both instructor and student.
+	core: placeholder app for future development.

 Future Enhancements.

-	-In instructor dashboard: A seperate interface for instructors to view student progress, and interact with students.

 	-Payment gateway integrations: Implement a real payment gateway for paid course.

-	-Quizzes & Assignments: Add functionality for quizzes, assignments, and grading.
+	-Assignments: Add functionality for assignments, and grading.

+	-Certificate: Add functionality for certification after successfully completion of course.

-	-Notifications: Email notification for enrollment, new lessons etc.
+	-Notifications: Advanced, email notification for enrollment, new lessons etc.

-	-Search & filtering: Enhanced course action search and filtering options.

-	-Rich text editor: For course/lesson descriptions.

 	-Improved UI\UX: A more polished and responsive frontend design using Css framework.